Veterinary Assistant and Vet Tech Schools

 Job Openings & Outlook

 Veterinary workers are in great demand.
-Bureau of Labor Statistics (BLS) projections indicate that employment of vet techs should grow by 19.3 percent between 2018 and 2028.
-Veterinary assistants can expect employment growth of 19.1 percent over that same time frame.
-So, on average, the growth rate for all non-veterinarian animal medical care workers is 19.2 percent.
+Bureau of Labor Statistics (BLS) projections indicate that employment of vet techs should grow by 15 percent between 2020 and 2030.
+Veterinary assistants can expect employment growth of 14 percent over that same time frame.
+So, on average, the growth rate for all non-veterinarian animal medical care workers is 14.5 percent, which is considered faster than average.

 The BLS also expects an average of close to 30,000 jobs to open up for vet techs and assistants each year over that decade.